vinnymeller/twm/README.md

 - Fuzzy find workspaces to open in tmux
 - Is able to open workspaces in tmux even if not run from within a tmux session
+- Fuzzy find existing sessions and attach or add a new session in the same session group (useful for multi-monitor workflows)
 - Highly configurable
 - Define different default behaviors for different workspace types
 - Sets useful environment variables (prefixed with `TWM_`) within your sessions to simplify extending `twm`'s functionality with other scripts